 - Holistic therapies

 - Aftercare planning

-Contact us today if you are ready to break free from the chains of addiction for life!
-We are committed to helping our clients succeed at recovery and reclaim the healthy and happy lives they deserve!
+Call us at (704) 741-0771 today if you are ready to break free from the chains of addiction for life!
+We are committed to helping our clients succeed in recovery and reclaim the healthy and happy lives they deserve.

 Cleveland Clinic – How Long Does Alcohol Stay in Your System?